timayres/3DL_scripts/README.md

 - Up axis: an annoying fact of the 3D software world is that no one can agree on which way is up.
 Valid values are "Y" and "Z".
 Generally speaking, 3D modeling programs assume "Y" is up and 3D printing programs assume "Z" is up, however there are exceptions, and some software (such as Blender and Shapeways) assume a different orientation based on the file type.

 ###Units
-Model units are assumed to be in mm.
-This is true even if the file type specifies the units (such as x3d files, which are defined to be in meters).
-These units are reflected in the output of all measurements (length, area & volume), although in practice all operations are unitless.
+Model units are assumed to be in mm, even if the file format (such as x3d) actually specifies the units.
+These units are reflected in the output of measurements (length, area & volume), although in practice all operations are unitless.

 ###Supported file types
 The following two file types and options are primarily supported: